Football in Scotland: Amateur football

 There are a vast number of amateur footballers in Scotland.
 They play in leagues across the country of varying standard, usually confined to a specific localised geographic area.
 Many amateur clubs run teams in more than one of the amateur leagues.
 Some of the teams are well known with a history of success and producing players who go on to a higher level, such as Drumchapel Amateur.
 The activities of clubs at the amateur level are co-ordinated by the Scottish Amateur Football Association.

 The winner of the Scottish Amateur Cup enters the Scottish FA Cup in the following season.

 There are three categories of amateur football administered by the SAFA - "Winter" Saturday, "Winter" Sunday and Summer football.
 Summer football tends to be popular in the Northern and Western Isles and in the north of the mainland.
 In addition to the Scottish Amateur Cup (for 'Saturday' teams) there is the Scottish Sunday Amateur Trophy and the Highland Amateur Cup for summer teams.

-Cup competitions

-Scottish Cup

-The Scottish Cup is the world's oldest national cup but not the oldest competition, first contested in 1873 and being predated only by England's FA Cup.
-It is a pure knockout tournament with single matches, with replays being held if the first match is a tie.
-All 42 SPFL clubs automatically enter the tournament.
-A number of non-league clubs used to participate by virtue of having qualified through one of two regionalised qualifying cups (since 2007–08 they have qualified automatically for the First Round); or since 2007–08 by having won the Scottish Junior Cup or one of the three regionalised Junior leagues.
-The final is usually played at Hampden Park.
-The attendance of 146,433 for the 1937 Scottish Cup Final between Celtic and Aberdeen at Hampden Park is a European record for a club match.

-Scottish League Cup

-The Scottish League Cup is open to members of the SPFL and the Highland League and Lowland League champions.
-It has been contested since the 1946-47 season and was the first ever League Cup formed.